-On behalf of all Americans, let me also thank the entire Polish people for the generosity you have shown in welcoming our soldiers
+On behalf of all Americans, let me also thank the entire Polish people for the generosity you have shown in welcoming our soldiers to your country.

 These soldiers are not only brave defenders of freedom, but also symbols of America’s commitment to your security and your place in a strong and democratic Europe.

 We are proudly joined on stage by American, Polish, British, and Romanian soldiers.
 Thank you….

 For America’s part, we have never given up on freedom and independence as the right and destiny of the Polish people, and we never, ever will….